-Taking care of a baby’s teeth can get quite tricky and requires extra efforts.
-Monitoring the growth of their milk teeth, keeping an eye out on their food habits, checking for cavities, brushing their teeth regularly are some of the aspects that parents should look into.
+Taking care of your baby’s teeth can get quite tricky and requires extra efforts.
+Monitoring the growth of their baby teeth, keeping an eye out on their food habits, checking for cavities, brushing their teeth regularly are some of the aspects that parents should look into.

-Teething is a major phase of every baby’s childhood.
-The baby would naturally want to bite anything that it gets its hands on due to the irritation that it would feel in the gums.
+Teething is a major phase of your baby’s childhood.
+Your baby would naturally want to bite anything that it gets its hands on due to the irritation that it would feel in the gums.
 Keep small toys and other items away from them as they could swallow them.
-Get your child a soft toy to chew on as it promotes proper growth of the teeth.
+Get your child a proper teether to chew on as it promotes proper growth of the teeth.

 Since they wouldn’t be able to brush and floss their teeth on their own, it is up to the parents to do it for them.
 You can choose toothbrushes that are made especially for babies.
 It would contain soft bristles and fit on the end of your finger, allowing you to brush your baby’s teeth without hassle.
 During the teething stages, you need not use toothpaste.

 Once your baby gets a few more teeth and understands that it should spit out the foam released while brushing teeth, you can start using a small amount of toothpaste while brushing their teeth.
 Ensure to remove the food debris from the teeth surface to keep their mouth free from cavities.

 Your baby’s first dental consultation should take place sometime around his/her first birthday.
 We can start to monitor the growth of their teeth right from infancy, which gives us a better understanding of the growth patterns, alignment of the teeth, infections, cavities, etc. In case any the unexpected issue pops up, we could refer to the baby’s dental history to treat the condition better and quicker.

 Call us at (262) 886-9440 to schedule an appointment to know more about your child's dental care.